aevyrie/aevyrie.github.io/content/about.md

 ### Licensing

-The text of this blog is licensed under [CC BY 4.0](../licenses/CC-BY-4_0.txt).
+The text of this blog is licensed under [CC BY 4.0](../licenses/CC-BY-4_0.txt) unless otherwise specified.
 Feel free to share, adapt, and quote the content, as long as you give attribution.
-All code snippets are licensed under [MIT](../licenses/MIT.txt).
+All code snippets are licensed under [MIT](../licenses/MIT.txt) unless otherwise specified.